espena/pagesign/README.md

 </html>
 ```

-Assuming that /path/to/pagesign.php is where the pagesign script is located, and the private key corresponding to pubkey
+Assuming that ``/path/to/pagesign.php`` is where the pagesign script is located, and the private key corresponding to pubkey
-BA7EAC9F78DAC483B0C7DE79DD32F64A341F8E25 is imported to your GPG keychain, the command
+with fingerprint ``BA7EAC9F78DAC483B0C7DE79DD32F64A341F8E25`` is already imported to your GPG keychain, the command

 ```shell
 php /path/to/pagesign.php  source.html  destination.html  BA7EAC9F78DAC483B0C7DE79DD32F64A341F8E25
 ```

+will create a file named _destination.html_.
+You will be prompted for your private key's password if applicable.
-will create a file named _destination.html_ containing the following (base64 encoded image string is truncated):
+The destination file will contain something similar to this (the base64 encoded image string is removed):

 ```html
 <!doctype html><!--